shrishrirang/azure-mobile-apps-node/README.md

 ## Running Tests

-To run the suite of unit and integration tests, clone the github repository by running
+To run the suite of unit and integration tests, execute the following commands in a console window.

     git clone https://github.com/Azure/azure-mobile-apps-node.git

-and run the npm test script

     cd azure-mobile-apps-node
+    npm i
     npm test

 This runs tests using the default embedded SQLite data provider.
 To execute tests